Elliott Investment Management: Comcast

-Samsung

-In the summer of 2015, Elliott, then a major investor in Samsung's construction division, opposed efforts by acting Samsung head Jay Lee who sought to have one part of the firm purchase the construction unit for $8 billion.
-Despite Elliott's opposition, the merger went through and Elliott sold its shares.
-Two years later, Lee was convicted of bribery and imprisoned after it was shown he had bribed a friend of South Korea's president to secure the merger.

 Cabela's

 In October 2015, Elliott disclosed an 11.1 percent stake in Cabela's, an outdoor recreation and clothing retailer, reporting that it is seeking to engage the company's board to discuss strategies and a potential sale of the company.

-Elliot Management, in particular an exposé on Paul Singer featured by Tucker Carlson, was criticized for their handling of Cabela's headquarters following the acquisition and sale to Bass Pro Shops, due to the massive layoffs in the town of Sidney, Nebraska.
+Elliott Management, in particular an exposé on Paul Singer featured by Tucker Carlson, was criticized for their handling of Cabela's headquarters following the acquisition and sale to Bass Pro Shops, causing massive layoffs in the town of Sidney, Nebraska.

 PulteGroup

 In July 2016, Elliott persuaded the PulteGroup, a home builder in which it owns 4.7%, to add three new board members, cut investments in new land, and buy back shares.

 Alcoa

 After buying a stake in Alcoa (now Arconic) that earned it three board seats, Elliott forced a restructuring, after which Elliott was able to sell its stake at a 104% profit.